skilesare/immortality/achieving_supersociety/as-desired.md

-For me, the first question we must answer is what do we want the 'center' or our system to be?
+For me, the first question we must answer is what do we want the 'center' of our system to be?
 Is it the market or the corporation like today's system seems to revolve around?
 Is it power and control as totalitarian governments have attempted to implement in the past?